 - Uploading selected assets from a larger set if the selection is done outside DAM

 The description refers to uploading files operationally (for example, every week or with every photoshoot), as a normal part of desktop user's workflow.
 Large asset migrations are not covered here.

 You can leverage the following upload capabilities:

-- To upload large/hierarchical folders in bulk, use AEM desktop app that provides folder upload functionality.
+- To upload large/hierarchical folders in bulk, use Experience Manager desktop app that provides folder upload functionality.
 You can also upload hierarchical folder structures.
 Assets are uploaded in background and, therefore, it is not tied to a web browser session

 - Depending upon your business requirements, you can also use custom uploader.

 Manage digital assets directly from desktop

 If you use Network File Shares to manage digital assets, just using the network share mapped by Experience Manager desktop app could be seen as a convenient substitute.
 When transitioning from network file shares, Experience Manager web interface provides a rich set of Digital Asset Management capabilities that go well beyond what is possible on a network share (search, collections, metadata, collaboration, previews, and so on), and Experience Manager desktop app provides a handy link to connect the server-side DAM repository with the work on desktop.

 Avoid using Experience Manager desktop app to manage assets directly in the network share of Assets.
 For example, avoid using Experience Manager desktop app to move/copy multiple files.
 Instead, use the Assets interface to drag folders from Finder/Explorer to the network share or use the Assets Folder Upload feature.